overtone1000/Rotation_Tool/README.md

     - Simplification
         - The existing structure also combines work with coverage.
 Work should probably be removed, and any structures of interest pertaining to work should be built with helper functions on the map.
         - Similar to combining work and coverage, the audit and analysis functions should be separate.
         - The foreach function is clumsy.
-Implementing iterator would be superior.
+Implementing iterator would be superior. __Took a stab at this an implementing an iterator was clumsier.__